goshiphq/goship-cms/content/blog/produce-shipping-season-2021-how-to-ship-frozen-food.md

 ---
-keywords: shipping food, shipping frozen food
+keywords: shipping food, shipping frozen food, how to ship produce, how to ship frozen food
 author: GoShip Admin
 title: "How to Ship Frozen Food: Tips for Managing Produce Shipping Season"
 intro: Springtime traditionally marks the start of the shipping season for fresh